tsato21/book-data-organizer/docs/index.md

       <img src="assets/images/output-data.png" alt="Image of Process Data" width="300" height="100">
     </div>

-  - Select `Output Mail Merge Data for Confirm Email` to process data for confirmation emails.
+  - Select `Output Mail Merge Data for Confirm Email` to process data for confirmation emails.<br>

     This function is responsible for processing data to generate mail merge data specifically for confirmation emails.
-The logic of the function can be summarized as follows:
+The logic of the function can be summarized as follows:<br>

-    1. Read each row of data from the input source.
+    1. Read each row of data from the input source.<br>
-    2. If the second faculty information is provided, combine the names and emails of the faculty members.
+    2. If the second faculty information is provided, combine the names and emails of the faculty members.<br>
-    3. If the first faculty has multiple records, combine the data to create a single entry for that faculty.
+    3. If the first faculty has multiple records, combine the data to create a single entry for that faculty.<br>
-    4. If a faculty has two books for a certain course, list the book information as "BookXX)" where XX represents the book number.
+    4. If a faculty has two books for a certain course, list the book information as "BookXX)" where XX represents the book number.<br>
-    5. Generate the final mail merge data that can be used to send confirmation emails.
+    5. Generate the final mail merge data that can be used to send confirmation emails.<br>

     Below are example screenshots illustrating the input data and the output data: